-Normally the best advice to give a student experiencing illness or distress is to attempt the exam.
-Contact or send the student direct to the Student Services Centre (SSC, Room G.14 in the Old Building, ext.
+Normally the best advice to give a student experiencing illness or distress is to attempt the exam if it is practically possible for them to do so and they do not have a contagious illness.
+Please note that students entering an exam room are declaring themselves fit to sit the exam.
+Contact or send the student direct to the Student Services Centre (Room G.14 in the Old Building, ext.
 6167 or 7350) for more advice if needed.
-If a student comes to see you after the start time of their exam, please ensure that they are escorted to the SSC and not left unaccompanied otherwise the paper will be compromised.
+If a student comes to see you after the start time of their exam and wishes to sit the exam, please ensure that they are escorted to the SSC and not left unaccompanied otherwise the paper will be compromised.
 A student is not normally allowed to enter an exam late.
+If a student does not feel they are able or fit to sit the exam, please discuss the deferral policy with them.